 SMTP (Simple Mail Transfer Protocol) and MTA (Mail Transfer Agent)

-such as physical mailbox, your outgoing and incoming mail is handled by two different types of servers.
-There’s really no discrimination towards receiving servers. any computer can be made MTA pretty easily and handle things well.
+Such as physical mailbox, your outgoing and incoming mail is handled by two different types of servers.
+There’s really no discrimination towards receiving servers.

-SMTP servers must have static IP addresses, and most Internet Service Provider’s block port 25.
-So that the users can’t send mail themselves.
-Why?
-Because of the massive amounts of spam going away at our collective bandwidth, But the stuff of your MTA must be configured to filter.
+SMTP servers must have static IP addresses, and most Internet Service Providers block port 25.
+So, that the users can’t send mail themselves.
+Because of the massive amounts of spam going away at our collective bandwidth.
+But the stuff of your MTA must be configured to filter.

 When someone, let’s say a spice seller, sends an email to the receiver, It has to have an email address like [email protected]

-The email gets sent by the sender to an outgoing mail server through Simple Mail Transfer Protocol.
-The SMTP server is as your local post office, which checks your postage and address and figures out where to send your mail.
+The email gets sent by the sender to an outgoing mail server through the Simple Mail Transfer Protocol.
+The SMTP server is your local post office.
+Which checks your post and address and figures out where to send your mail.
 It doesn’t understand domains, though.
-The DNS server is a sort of phone or address book for the internet.

-the domain like IP address like “220.127.116.11.”
+The domain like IP address like “184.108.40.206”.
 Then, It finds out if that domain has on “MX” or mail exchange servers and makes a note of it.
 This is like your post office consulting maps of where your mail going up and calling to the local post office.

 The SMTP server, The message gets sent from the server to the target domain mail exchange server.
 This server is referred to Mail Transfer Agent (MTA.)
 It decides where exactly to place the mail.

-E-mail is important part of communication between two devices.
-Because of Today E-mail is growing Up, Most of Entrepreneur and Marketer used the E-mail Marketing Strategy to selling out the product.
+E-mail is an important part of communication between two devices.
+Today Electronic mail is growing Up, Most Entrepreneurs and Marketers used the E-mail Marketing Strategy to selling out the product.

-The Demand of E-mail marketing going up, Because According to the search engine.
-Mostly product sold out by E-mail.
-So The Email is having more popular in internet.
+The Demand of E-mail marketing going up.
+According to the search engine, Mostly products sold out by E-mail.
+So, E-mail is having more popular.

-Email marketing is the best way to understand the people about the product. because there are many features for image, text, video, etc. So, It may work as well for all buyer and seller.
+E-mail marketing is the best way to understand the people about the product.
+Because, there have many features for image, text, video, etc. So, It may work as well for all buyers and sellers.